vegaprotocol/specs/user-interface/1003-INCO-income.md

   - validator staked
   - market
 - I can see where I did not receive full income because the validator suffered penalties
+- See stake as a % of totals

 ...so that I can make decisions about my staking